 The Moi Aussi song

 In 2017 I was invited to write a song for a Swiss foundation that raises awareness of Down Syndrome.
 Both the foundation and the song, which is in French, are called Moi Aussi.
 Read more about the project here.
+And there’s a new recording of the song available now, on the first EP from The Papas.

 I’ve recorded my songs in studios four times now, most recently in February 2019.
-More on that very soon!

 You can find my songs on just about all music platforms (including Spotify, Google Music, Apple Music, etc.) if you search for my name, but you can also just click through to my SONGS page.